 A Graduation Fee of \$100 is due at the time a student is in the final term of their degree and submits the graduation application to the Registrar.
 The Registrar will verify the student has completed all necessary requirements for graduation, including payment of the graduation fee.
 The Registrar will approve the graduation request form and submit it to the Dean.
-Once the Dean verifies a student's graduation application, the earned degree will be conferred and sent along with two (2) official and one (1) unofficial transcript with a congratulatory letter, degree, and memorabilia in the graduation packet.
+Once the Registrar verifies a student's graduation application, the earned degree will be conferred and sent along with two (2) official transcripts, congratulatory letter, diploma, and memorabilia in the graduation packet.